AshleyPoole/ssllabs-api-wrapper/README.md

 ```

 #### To Do
-- Flesh out SSLWrapper.Tests project to ensure as most code as appropiate is tesed
+- Flesh out SSLWrapper.Tests project to ensure as most code as appropriate is tested
 - General refractor

 ### Author